Free Delivery

 Final thoughts

-This is popular because it delivers flavour without complication.
+Primitivo is popular because it does a useful job.
+It delivers ripe fruit, soft tannins and plenty of flavour without demanding too much from the drinker.
 It also carries more history than many realise, from its Croatian origins to its Italian identity and its American twin, Zinfandel.

 Within Puglia, names like Manduria, Salento, and Gioia del Colle help explain why some bottles feel bigger, firmer or fresher than others.